 Russian and Eurasian Studies (MA)

-A bachelor’s degree from a university, equivalent to the level of a Dutch academic bachelor’s degree.
+- A bachelor’s degree from research university, equivalent to the level of a Dutch academic bachelor’s degree; and

-- Knowledge, understanding of and skills in at least two disciplines of the master’s programme: politics, international relations, history, economics, linguistics, literature and culture.
+- knowledge, understanding of and skills in at least two disciplines of the Master’s programme: politics, international relations, history, economics, linguistics, literature and culture; and

-- Academic knowledge of Russian history and society.
+- academic knowledge of Russian history and society, and

 - a reading command of the Russian language at the level of B1 according to the Common European Framework of Reference for Languages.